eric-downes/20sq-blog/_posts/2023-07-26-lagrangian-intent-search-i.md

 ## The solver's perspective

-Now, we finally embrace the perspective of the intent solver, call it $\mathfrak{s}$: The solver must provide a path (we will formalize this concept shortly) that starts in the premises region $S_i$ and ends in the conclusions region $S_f$.
+Now, we finally embrace the perspective of the intent solver, call it $\mathfrak{s}$: The solver must provide a path (we will formalise this concept shortly) that starts in the premises region $S_i$ and ends in the conclusions region $S_f$.
 But is every path on $T^\mathfrak{i} S$ satisfing this property enough to solve the intent?
 No!
 In fact, there may be paths that are crossing states where $\mathfrak{s}$ is not allowed to go for reasons that have nothing to do with the intent given by $\mathfrak{p}$, or that use transitions that may revert when sent by $\mathfrak{s}$.
 An example of this is if $\mathfrak{s}$ tries to call a given smart contract function without having the necessary permmissions - e.g. because of an `onlyowner` modifier when $\mathfrak{s}$ is not the owner of the contract.

 So, we need to further refine $(T^\mathfrak{i} S, S^\mathfrak{i}_i, S^\mathfrak{i}_f)$ when taking the solver perspective: